The literatures, cultures and histories of the Portuguese-speaking world

 Themed issues.
 The journal combines general issues, which include material on topics right across our remit, with themed issues.
 Themed numbers are often edited by guest editors, who work together with the Editorial Committee but take the main responsibility for the contents.
 To express an interest in editing a themed issue, please complete the special issue proposal form and submit this to the current Chair.

 Books for review.
 Each issue of Portuguese Studies carries a reviews section.
-Books for review should be sent to: Reviews Editor, Portuguese Studies, Dr Paul Melo e Castro, School of Modern Languages and Cultures, 221b, Hetherington Building, Bute Gardens, GLASGOW G12 8RS.
+Books for review should be sent to: Reviews Editor, Portuguese Studies, Dr Emanuelle Rodrigues Dos Santos, Ashley Building, Department of Modern Languages, University of Birmingham, Edgbaston, Birmingham B15 2TT.

 Sample.
 Originally published in Portuguese Studies 32.1 (2016), Anna Matheson's article The Subversion of Hate Literature in Anrique da Mota’s Farce of the Tailor (click on the title to read the PDF) examines a verse play written around 1500.
 Though the Farce ostensibly mocks Jews who convert to Christianity, it can also be read as a bold attack on the policy of forcing such conversions.